In this video, I demonstrate how to apply a coloured ground to a pre-primed canvas using Golden fluid Acrylic.

 So I’m just using a decorators brush.
 (Purdy decorators brush, very nice)

 You see how I go over it to the end I’m quite light with it.
-Just to get an even coverage and I’m looking for all the nooks here to make sure I’ve got no white shining through.
+To get an even coverage, and I’m looking for all the nooks here to make sure I’ve got no white shining through.

-So I’m being quite rough to start with on it because I’m trying to make sure I’m kinda pushing, pushing into the canvas weave.
+So I’m being quite rough to start with on it because I’m trying to make sure I’m kind of pushing, pushing into the canvas weave.

-Okay, so now I just check around it so I haven’t got anymore drips or anything around it on the side and maybe run my brush around it one more time.
+Okay, so now I check around it, so I haven’t got anymore drips or anything around it on the side and maybe run my brush around it one more time.

-You’ve got to work reasonably quickly because you don’t want it all to dry too much too quick.
+You’ve got to work reasonably quickly because you don’t want it all to dry too much too quickly.